 A significant number of our clients have an international presence or service offering and we regularly assist them with their international business arrangements and often global projects.
 A large majority of our Dispute Resolution work is also large-scale, complex and multi-jurisdictional, often involving issues of foreign law, with witnesses, assets and documents located throughout the world.
 Accordingly, we fully appreciate the need to replicate the international footprint and approach of many our clients if we are to properly service them and we believe that being a small, specialist firm is no barrier to exploiting the opportunities afforded by globalisation.

 From the outset we have recognised the need to forge and maintain strong relationships with specialist lawyers and other professionals and service providers in multiple jurisdictions, so that we have been able to develop our own informal network of advisers that we have really got to know and trust.
-We have continued to work hard and invest considerable time in reinforcing these relationships and networks so that we can provide our clients with the seamless international service they require, yet still with the personal attention they have come to expect.
+Our partners Carolyn Burbridge and Alastair Shaw are also members of the international network, Select Counsel (www.selectcounsel.law).
+This is a global network of highly credentialed lawyers who have backgrounds with top-tier ranked large firms, but now operate within more flexible next generation models.
+We continue to work hard and invest considerable time in reinforcing these relationships and networks so that we can provide our clients with the seamless international service they require, yet still with the personal attention they have come to expect.

 Our approach also closely reflects the fact that international commerce is increasingly carried out by smaller, more agile, internationally focused companies.
 This brings us closer to our clients and makes us more able to “speak their language” as well as being able to provide them with a better and more complete service.